frenebo/ts_canvas/README.md

 with the id of the request it's responding to.
 There's nothing stopping two clients from happening to send requests with the same id, then treating a response to the other client as if it's a response to its own request.

+With typedoc, you can run "typedoc --out path/to/documentation ./client --target ES6 --tsconfig ./client/tsconfig.json --exclude node_modules --theme minimal" in the root directory to generate documentation